sunpech/sunpech.github.io/_posts/2017-01-26-comic-book-movies-2017.md

 ### Spider-man: Homecoming

-Similar to the Wolverine character in movies, I also have a hard time looking forward to seeing Spider-man on the big screen.
+Similar to Wolverine's character in movies, I also have a hard time looking forward to seeing Spider-man on the big screen.
 There's just been too many bad movies and reboots.
-I liked seeing [Tom Holland](http://www.imdb.com/name/nm4043618/) in [Civil War](http://www.imdb.com/title/tt3498820), but that was just a small intro/tease of a young, sarcastic, and funny Spider-man.
+I liked seeing [Tom Holland](http://www.imdb.com/name/nm4043618/) in [Civil War](http://www.imdb.com/title/tt3498820), but that was just a small intro of a young, sarcastic, and funny modern Spider-man.

 I like Spider-man, but we'll see if Sony/Marvel teamup can undo years of terrible movies.